Interlisp/Interlisp.github.io/content/en/history/bibliography/_index.md

  - /bibliography/

 ---
-(This bibliography is kept in sync with our [Zotero](https://www.zotero.org/) collection [Library](https://www.zotero.org/groups/2914042/interlisp/library).
+We generate this from our [Zotero collection library](https://www.zotero.org/groups/2914042/interlisp/library).